erizov/Professor/semester_11/lecture_78_observability_platform/unified_observability/README.md

 - Completed previous semesters
 - Understanding of distributed systems concepts
-- Knowledge of system design principles
+- Knowledge of structure design principles

 ## Often Used Together With